 You’re well on your way to learning Japanese

 And there you have it.
-While it may not be quite as easy as simply learning a Japanese alphabet, you’re now armed with tons of information about how to start reading, writing and speaking in Japanese.
+While it may not be quite as easy as simply learning a Japanese alphabet, you’re now armed with tons of information about how to start reading, writing in Japanese – and even how to speak Japanese.